 Why grass will not grow under your shade tree.

 Simply stated its "survival of the fittest".
+The trees

 vigorous.
 These leaf changes will result in reduced tolerances to heat, cold, drought, wear and disease.
 Lack of vigor

-will affect turf density allowing weeds to move in to the thin areas.
+will affect turf density allowing weeds to move into the thin areas.

 What would seem to be the most obvious resource in short supply would be light.
 While the area under the tree can